The History of Bay Village, Ohio

 The first schoolteacher was Betsy Crocker, age 14, who began teaching in 1816 in a log schoolhouse on the lakeshore at Bassett Road.
 After a fire destroyed the log building, a wooden frame schoolhouse was built near the same spot in 1830.
 A red brick schoolhouse replaced that in 1869 and operated for 72 years.
 Most children went no further than the sixth grade.

-Joseph Cahoon’s granddaughter, Ida Maria Cahoon, who never married, was the last living relative, and when she died in 1917 she left the house and 115 acres to the new City of Bay Village, with the stipulation that the home be forever maintained as a library or museum.
-That land is now Cahoon Memorial Park.
+Joseph Cahoon’s granddaughter, Ida Maria Cahoon, who never married, was the last living relative, and when she died in 1917 she left the house and 150 acres to the new city of Bay Village, with the stipulation that the home be forever maintained as a library or museum.
+That land is now Cahoon Park.

-John Huntington, one of the original partners in the Standard Oil Company, built a summer estate on 100 acres of land, now known as Huntington Park, which is part of the Cleveland Metroparks system.
-The park features the only public beach between Cleveland and Lorain, as well as the Huntington Playhouse, housed in the estate’s old barn.
+John Huntington, one of the original partners in the Standard Oil Company, built a summer estate on 100 acres of land, now known as Huntington Park, part of the Cleveland Metroparks system.
+The park features the only public beach between Cleveland and Lorain, as well as the Huntington Playhouse.

 An electric railway was built through the city about 1896.
 It ran from Cleveland to Toledo.
 Area residents built summer cottages in the city, many of which still stand today as refurbished family homes.

 Besides the electric railway, the New York, Chicago and St. Louis Railroad ran tracks through the area in 1882.
 The Dover railroad station and nearby store was the center of activity for many years.
-In 1963, the old station was moved to Huntington Park where it became part of the BayARTS complex.
+In 1963 the old station was moved to Huntington Park where it became part of the Baycrafters art shops.

 In 1901, because of squabbles over the spending of tax revenues, the City of Bay Village was established in the area of Dover Township north of the railroad tracks.
 A city government was first elected in 1903.

 The city continued to grow over the years.
 In 1914 a city hall was erected.
 In 1920 the Parkview School was built.
-In 2005 that school was demolished to make way for the Bay Middle School.
+Today it houses the Bay Middle School.
+Plans are underway to build a new middle school on the same site.
 Other schools followed as the population increased.

 A library was built in the late 1970’s, and it now operates as part of the Cuyahoga County public library system.

 The community is protected by a fine fire department housed in a building built in 1973 on Wolf Road.
-Adjacent is a new police station, built in 2003.
+The city plans to erect a new police station adjacent to the fire station by 2003.